 To us, Easter is a unique and wonderful time.
 It’s a perfect time for reflection, for a fresh start or a reawakening of joys, and for gratitude.
 It also provides a one-of-a-kind opportunity for celebrating life and everything that life brings.
 With the full meaning of the season on our minds, we pulled together our top tips and most fun-filled ideas for making this year’s Easter Weekend the best yet.

-Not looking forward the vinegary smells of the traditional egg dye this year?
+Not looking forward to the vinegary smells of the traditional egg dye this year?
 Worry not!

 - Kool-Aid in as many bright flavors as you want.
 One packet per color should do – you can usually get around five for $1.